WMD-group/SMACT/README.md

 Usage
 -----

-At the moment there are no programs for general users.
-SMACT's features are accessed through Python scripts, importing classes and functions as needed.
+SMACT's features are
+accessed through Python scripts, importing classes and functions as needed.
 It is intended that SMACT will have a user-friendly interface eventually, and possibly even a GUI.

+In addition to the `examples` folder, some practical applications using are also available from [https://github.com/WMD-group/SMACT_practical](https://github.com/WMD-group/SMACT_practical).

 License and attribution
 -----------------------